Prep girls soccer: Kelley notches hat trick as Scottsbluff shuts out Gering

 The Bearcats scored three goals in the first 13 minutes of the second half.
 Kelley netted her hat trick when she scored, once again, from a free kick that went over the goalkeeper and into the back of the net just five minutes into the half.

-Scottsbluff made it 7-0 when Foote scored her second goal off an assist from Kate Larson nine minutes into the hal.
+Scottsbluff made it 7-0 when Foote scored her second goal off an assist from Kate Larson nine minutes into the half.